 Think of Other Names He or She May Be Using

 15. When you use PeopleFinders, you have access to billions of different public records, all of which are subject to human error.
 Try different name spellings, or search using a similar or abbreviated name (e.g. Jon, John, Jonathan).

 16. Plenty of social networking sites allow you to include a nickname with your profile name.
 Searching on social networking sites with a nickname can help you find the person you’re looking for in a snap.

 17. Do you know the maiden name of your friend’s mother?
 Or did your friend change their name when they got married?
 Try looking around the internet using those last names, so you can cast as wide a net as possible.

-18. Have you considered that your friend or relative may have decided to take up a pseudonym?
+18. Have you considered that your long-lost relatives or friends may have decided to take up a pseudonym?
 Think about names used in the past, and look around to see if you can find someone going by any of those names.

 19. Think about your friend’s name and personality; try to think of what nicknames he or she could have been given.
 After you parted ways, a nickname may have stuck, and you may be able to use it to gain some traction on social media.

 20. Always opt for the simplest options, if possible.
 PeopleFinders only requires a name and city to get started, and provides you with a list of contact and general information once you find the right person.